leadedge/Spout2/VVVV/Sender/DirectX 11/readme.txt

 can be picked up by other Spout receivers.

 If the receiving programs are closed, or the patch closed and re-started the VVVV sender may no longer be detected by other receivers.
-This is becasue the patch saves sender details to memory directly and does not initialize or de-initialize as required.
+This is because the patch saves sender details to memory directly and does not initialize or de-initialize as required.
 If the name is entered again in the receiver, the VVVV sender patch will be registered correctly once more.